Would you like to…

 - Unwind in a peaceful, natural environment?

-… then join The Oak Tree Low Carbon Farm’s Community Supported Agriculture (CSA) Scheme!
+… then find out about The Oak Tree Low Carbon Farm’s Community Supported Agriculture (CSA) Scheme!

 One day we would like to expand our low carbon food production onto other plots of land, so so this reason our community interest company is called the “South Suffolk Low Carbon Food CIC”.